 - implement healthy food preparation and eating habits

 - find out which kind of healthy food satiate them longer

-- The healthy LC and healthy LF diets are equally good for losing weight, nevertheless one of the approach may be better or not for you.
-Still, science does not know the exact answer why it’s so.
+- The healthy LC and healthy LF diets are equally good for losing weight, nevertheless one of the approach may be better for you.
+Still, science does not know the exact answer why it’s like that.